mikaelkaron/grunt-git-dist/README.md

 })
 ```

-> Note that since this is a [multi-task](http://gruntjs.com/creating-tasks#multi-tasks) you have to have at least one target defined for `json-replace` (otherwise the task won't run)
+> Note that since this is a [multi-task](http://gruntjs.com/creating-tasks#multi-tasks) you have to have at least one target defined for `git-dist` (otherwise the task won't run)

 ### Options